 Resolution

-Spatial Aggregation: forest stand
+Spatial aggregation: forest stand

 Spin-up

-Spin-Up Design: The model was run from planting year for each site using the information provided in the PROFOUND database.
+Spin-up design: The model was run from planting year for each site using the information provided in the PROFOUND database.

 Management & Adaptation Measures